kenneth2-3/battle-logic-game/README.md

 ## Deployment

-## GitHub Pages (for the code)

-Since this is a console app, GitHub Pages isn't used for running it, only for hosting the source code.

-Steps:

-- Push your code to a GitHub repository.

-- Write a professional README (this one).

 ## Heroku Deployment (for the console)

 Normally Heroku is best for web apps.
 This is a terminal game, but it can be adapted.